rosshiga/rosshiga.github.io/essays/smartstack.md

 ---
 layout: essay
 type: essay
-title: You're Smart, What About Your Writing?
+title: You're Smart, What About Your Questions?
 # All dates must be YYYY-MM-DD format!
-date: 2018-09-06
+date: 2019-09-12
 labels:
   - S.M.A.R.T.
   - StackExchange